About this course

 High-achieving BA graduates may apply for entry to the Bachelor of Arts (Degree with Honours) The Honours program comprises a research project as well as specialist subjects.
 For more information on entry to Honours, see the Arts Honours webpage.

-If you wish to continue your professional studies at postgraduate level, the studies you undertake in your major can provide a direct pathway to coursework masters degrees in a wide range of areas.
+If you wish to continue your professional studies at a Graduate level, the studies you undertake in your major can provide a direct pathway to coursework masters degrees in a wide range of areas.
 Entry is based on academic merit and in most cases requires completion of a Bachelor degree or equivalent.
 For more information on entry into a coursework masters degree see the University graduate programs webpages.

 Research Higher Degrees